-Protective helmets were worn by the Faringdon Fire Brigade during this time.
-There was an A.R.P. emergency water tank in the Market Place in front of Liddiard’s shop in Faringdon.
+During the war protective helmets were worn by the Faringdon Fire Brigade.
+There was an A.R.P emergency water tank in the Market Place in front of Liddiard’s shop in Faringdon.
 Children used the tank as a swimming pool so it was covered over with a frame and wire mesh.
 The probable use of incendiary devices to set fire to buildings and crops was taken seriously by the authorities and leaflets describing what to do in case of an attack were distributed to the populace.
-An A.R.P. siren was placed on the roof of the Services Club in the Old Pump House and at the end of the war was moved to the roof of the Police Station and used to summon the Fire Brigade.
+An A.R.P. siren was placed on the roof of the Services Club and at the end of the war was moved to the roof of the Police Station and used to summon the Fire Brigade.

 During WWII it was feared that the Germans would launch an airborne attack on Britain and especially target this area partly because of the numerous airfields in the area such as Watchfield, Kelmscot, Brize Norton, Kingston Bagpuize and Shellingford.